earthlab/earthlab.github.io/_posts/workshops/spatial-data-python-intro/2018-07-20-spatial-07-crop-raster.md

 category: [courses]
 title: "Crop a Spatial Raster Dataset Using a Shapefile in Python"
 excerpt: "This lesson covers how to crop a raster dataset and export it as a new raster in Python"
-authors: ['Leah Wasser', 'Joe McGlinchy', 'Chris Holdgraf', 'Martha Morrissey']
+authors: ['Leah Wasser', 'Joe McGlinchy', 'Chris Holdgraf', 'Martha Morrissey', 'Jenny Palomino']
 modified: 2018-07-19
 permalink: /workshops/gis-open-source-python/crop-raster-data-in-python/
 nav-title: 'Crop a Raster'